vettloffah/woo-swell-migrate/README.md

 #### createOrUpdateProducts(options)

-1. `pages: { first: number, last: number }`.
+1. `pages: { first?: number, last?: number }`.
 Specify API pagination range of products from woocommerce to sync.
-This is useful for large stores with thousands of products.
+Useful for importing in batches, or if importing get interrupted.
+Ommit the `last` page property to start at a certain page and complete to the end.
 By default, **all pages** are loaded.
 2. `loadFromFile: boolean`.
 The first time this method is executed, it saves a json file to the `data` folder path specified in the constructor.
 If something breaks and you need to execute this again, you can load from the local file instead of calling the woocommerce API.
 If the file doesn't exist, it falls back to calling the API.
 Defaults to **false**.
 Even if set to true, this will be set to false if supplying the `pages` option, since the json file will likely not be the pages intended to import.